-Since the industrial revolution the surface ocean’s pH has dropped by 0.1 pH units and is projected to drop 0.3-0.4 units by the end of the twenty first century.
+Since the industrial revolution the surface ocean’s pH has dropped by 0.1 pH units and is projected to drop 0.3-0.4 units by the end of the 21st.
 Current models predict that surface water CaCO3 saturation states are variable dependent on latitude.
 Polar waters, which are cold and can absorb more gas, have been predicted to become undersaturated in CaCO3 by as early as 2050.
 For shallow tropical environments, the concern with OA is not that surface waters will become undersaturated.
 Warm surface waters, in direct exchange with the atmosphere, cannot become undersaturated.
-They can, with the progressive encroachment of pCO2, become more and more acidic and have a declining saturation state.
+They can, with the progressive encroachment of pCO2 (partial pressure of carbon dioxide), become more and more acidic and have a declining saturation state.

 Why does ocean acidification threaten marine ecosystems?

 Many laboratory experiments have demonstrated that a decrease in seawater (W) induces a 10-30% decrease in coral calcification.
 Similar studies have been undertaken to quantify larval and planktonic calcification in undersaturated, acidic waters.
 It is generally assumed that W (CaCO3 saturation state) controls calcification rates at an organismal level.
 This is because in more acidic environments (i.e. in undersaturated) it is more energetically expensive for an organism to create and maintain skeletons.
 This is of grave concern, as marine calcifiers are ubiquitous community members that often maintain the basal level of food chains or create the three-dimensional structure of the seafloor.